KMOS P2 Tutorial

 The coordinates (including epoch and equinox) of the science target have been automatically inserted into the Target-tab while uploading the KARMA setup file.
-Just press the target icon in the icon menu on the top to have a look.
+Just press the target icon in the icon menu on the top of the OB to have a look.
 Please never change any of the parameters in this tab!
-The only exception is the Class parameter, which can be set to GravLens for this science case.

-The values in the target-panel look then like this:
+The values in the target-panel look like this:

 - Since you are not interested in achieving accurate flux calibration of your spectra, you request Variable, thin cirrus conditions in the Sky Transparency entry.

 - You would like to spatially resolve your targets.
 Therefore you should choose a good seeing.
-Enter 0.8 as value in the Seeing field.
+Enter 0.8 as value in the Image Quality field.

 - Set the Airmass to 1.6, to ensure that your observations are not carried out at too low an elevation.